 If you want to play it safe, your best option is to stick to vegetables, nuts, and seeds and keep your keto fruit intake as low as possible.
 These plant foods contain plenty of micronutrients while being fairly low in carbs.
 They also go well with a wide range of savory keto dishes and keep your digestion running and blood sugar low thanks to fiber content.

-If you want to learn more about keto nutrition, including what you can and cannot eat, visit our FAQs section or take our free learning course called the Ketocademy.
+If you want to learn more about keto nutrition, including what you can and cannot eat, visit our ketogenic diet food list or take our free learning course called the Ketocademy.
 It will teach you everything about the keto diet in just three hours.